Yandex Cloud

 1. On the folder page in the management console, click Create resource and select Virtual machine instance.

-1. Go to the Container Solution tab and click Configure.
+1. Navigate to the Container Solution tab and click Configure.

-2. In the window that opens, go to the Docker Compose tab and enter the VM specification:
+2. In the window that opens, go to the Docker Compose tab and specify the Docker container as follows:

 version: '3.1'